Black players in ice hockey: Late 19th century and early 20th century

 The Colored Hockey League of the Maritimes began in 1895, as an initiative of black Baptist churches in Nova Scotia.
 The aim was to increase and retain male membership.
 The league consisted of teams from Halifax, Africville, Hammond's Plains, Dartmouth, Truro, Amherst, and Charlottetown, P.E.I.
 All games were on an invitational basis with the trophy still residing in a private home in Halifax, Nova Scotia.
 Historically, they were the first league to allow the goaltender to drop to the ice to stop the puck.

-Ontario
+The league operated for several decades lasting until 1930.

 Ontario is geographically large, and it was impossible in the early 20th century to organize an all-black league like in Nova Scotia.
 Some of the early black players in Ontario ice hockey history included Hipple Galloway and Fred Kelly.
 Galloway played as a member of the Woodstock team in the Central Ontario Hockey Association in 1899.
 In 1916, Fred (Bud) Kelly of London played for the 118 Battalion team of the Ontario Hockey League.
 Kelly was scouted by the Toronto St. Pats but was never officially contacted.
 One of the first all-black teams in Ontario was the Orioles.
 The team was from St. Catharines and played in the Niagara District Hockey League during the 1930s.

+1930s to 50s

 Herb Carnegie's career began in 1938 with the Toronto Young Rangers and continued in the early 1940s with the Buffalo Ankerites, a team in a mines league that played in mining towns in northern Ontario and Quebec.
 While with the Ankerites, Carnegie was part of the Black Aces line.
 The other line members consisted of his brother, Ossie Carnegie, and Manny McIntyre, originally from Fredericton, New Brunswick.
-They were recognized as much for their talent and skill as their skin color (Herb was at center, Ossie was right wing, McIntyre was the left wing).
+(Herb was at center, Ossie was right wing, and McIntyre was the left wing.)
+They were recognized as much for their talent and skill as their skin color.
 In the semi-professional Quebec Provincial League, Herb was named most valuable player in 1946, 1947, and 1948.

 In 1948, Carnegie was given a tryout with the New York Rangers and offered a contract to play in the Rangers' minor league system.
 However, he was offered less money than he was earning in the Quebec league and turned down all three offers made by the Rangers organization during his tryout.